Caged (1950 film): Plot

-The arrival of "vice queen" Elvira Powell (Lee Patrick) sets off a rivalry with Kitty.
-Elvira bribes Harper to put Kitty in solitary confinement, where Kitty is beaten.
-When a kitten is found in the jail yard, Marie attempts to make it a pet, but Harper tries to take the little animal away, an action that prompts the inmates to riot.
-The kitten is accidentally killed during the melee; and after order is restored by the staff, Marie is punished this time for trying to escape again by being sent to solitary confinement.
+The arrival of notorious criminal Elvira Powell triggers a rivalry with Kitty.
+Elvira bribes Harper to place Kitty in solitary confinement, where Kitty is beaten.
+When a kitten is found in the jail yard, Marie adopts it as a pet, but Harper tries to take it away, prompting the inmates to riot.
+The kitten is accidentally killed during the melee and Marie is punished for fighting with Harper.

-Before taking Marie to an isolated cell, Harper shaves Marie's head, symbolically stripping her of her innocence.
-Harper has disagreements with the sympathetic reformist prison superintendent, Ruth Benton (Agnes Moorehead), especially after this latest incident with Marie.
+Before taking Marie to a solitary-confinement cell, Harper shaves Marie's head, symbolically stripping her of her innocence.
+Harper has disagreements with sympathetic reformist prison superintendent Ruth Benton, especially after the latest incident with Marie.
 Because Harper is a political appointee, the police commissioner refuses to fire her and instead asks for Benton's resignation.
 When Benton declares that she will demand a public hearing, the resignation issue is dropped.

-Kitty finally rejoins her fellow inmates after serving a month in solitary confinement, but she is distraught and mentally unstable.
-After being harassed by Harper in the prison cafeteria, Kitty stabs Harper to death as the inmates watch and make no attempt to stop it.
-Marie—now hardened by her exposure to career criminals and sadistic guards—actually encourages Kitty in the fatal assault.
+Kitty returns to her fellow inmates after serving a month in solitary confinement, but she is distraught and mentally unstable.
+After being harassed by Harper in the prison cafeteria, Kitty stabs her to death as the inmates watch and make no attempt to stop it.
+Marie, now hardened by her exposure to career criminals and sadistic guards, encourages Kitty in the fatal assault.

-Up for parole once again, Marie has allegedly found a "cashier's job" outside the prison.
-In reality, the job is simply a ruse to get released so she can join Elvira Powell's shoplifting gang.
-Marie leaves the institution a cynical, unscrupulous woman after living and surviving there for over a year.
-Before she departs, Benton asks her why she is going into crime when she could go get a legitimate job.
-Marie says she got all the education she needed in prison.
-After she leaves, an office assistant asks Benton what to do with Marie's file.
-Benton replies, "Keep it active, she'll be back."
+Eligible for parole once again, Marie claims to have secured a job outside the prison.
+However, the job is simply a ruse to win her release so that she can join Elvira's shoplifting gang.
+Marie leaves the institution a cynical, unscrupulous woman.
+At the conclusion, an office assistant asks Benton what to do with Marie's file, who replies: "Keep it active.
+She'll be back."